fleischr/thor-abap/README.md

-# thorify-abap
+# thor-abap
-thorify-abap : an open source SDK to unite the VeChain ecosystem to SAP ABAP
+thor-abap : an open source SDK to unite the VeChain ecosystem to SAP ABAP

+more details soon!